Updates: August 2024

 All reviews should be outcome- and objective-led, with specific measurements taken to assess the tool’s performance.

-If your initial or updated requirements are no longer met, consider how you can transition away and extricate your organisations from the tool if necessary, including data removal and deletion within the generative AI system, as well as source code transfer if relevant.
+If your initial or updated requirements are no longer met, consider how you can transition away and extricate your organisation from the tool if necessary, including data removal and deletion within the generative AI system, as well as source code transfer if relevant.

 While generative AI introduces new risks, existing risk management processes such as cybersecurity and insurance may already be in place to mitigate risk.